 A sine function of the form

-2 - Use the bottom slider ("Change Tangent Position") to change the position of the tangent line(red).
-Note that the tangent line is horizontal (or almost) at the local maxima and minima of function f (blue).
-Note also that at these same positions, the first derivative is equal to zero.
+2 - Slide the red button to change the position of the tangent and note that the tangent line is horizontal (or almost) at the local maximum and minimum of function f (blue).
+Note also that at these same positions, the first derivative is equal (close) to zero.

 Derivative of tan(x) .
-The derivative of tan (x) is explored interactively to understand the behaviour of the tangent line close to a vertical asymptote.
+The derivative of tan (x) is explored interactively to understand the behavior of the tangent line close to a vertical asymptote.